bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 - TESTME Fails if the thread closing time is not 0 (thread has already resolved dispute and been emptied)
 - TESTME Fails if any _verifyThread reqs fail
 - TESTME Fails if the updateTxCount is not higher than 0
-- TESTME Fails if wei balances are not conserved
+- TESTME Fails if wei balances are not equal to sender's initial balance
-- TESTME Fails if token balances are not conserved
+- TESTME Fails if token balances are not equal to sender's initial balance
 - TESTME all requires associated with _verifyThread for the update
-- TODO REDALERT Where is the "recipient balances may only increase" check here??
+- TODO Where is the "recipient balances may only increase" check here??
     - Do we need this?
     - We should have it for consistency at least, even if it's not possible to steal funds here